-Here’s a fun little tradition that I found on pinterest years ago and started implementing with my kiddos!
+Here’s a fun little tradition!
+I found the general idea on pinterest years ago and tweaked it for my kiddos!

 The general idea:

 - Chose a book for each child

 - Ask child’s teacher to sign it at the end of each school year

 - Present book to your child at a crucial point in their educational career (8th grade/high school graduation)

 Having been a teacher myself, I thought this idea would be so cute to implement when I had my own children.
 I started when Q was in preschool and so far, I’ve kept up with both her and Ardyn’s books every year.

 I recently shared this idea on my Instagram stories and got so many messages and questions about it, I figured I’d do a mini blog post with all the info!

 Of course, you can tweak this little project to best suit you & your children!